 - cat’s claw

 A lot of research has gone into herbs and supplements for RA, but talk to your doctor before taking any of them.
-They may interact with medications you are already taking and cause unintended side effects.
+They may interact with medications you’re already taking and cause unintended side effects.

 Call your doctor if you have discomfort or swelling in your joints.
-Your doctor will take a complete history and examine you for RA and look for signs of stiffness, swelling, tenderness, and pain.
+Your doctor will take a complete history and examine you for signs and symptoms of an inflammatory arthritis such as stiffness, swelling, tenderness, and pain.
 The doctor will also look for signs of infection.

 There’s no single test that determines whether you have RA.
-Your doctor may run several tests to help confirm an RA diagnosis.
+Your doctor may run several tests to help confirm a RA diagnosis.
 These tests include:

-- taking your blood to check for specific antibodies, called rheumatoid factor or CCP (cyclic citrullinated peptide)
+- checking your blood for specific antibodies such as rheumatoid factor or anti-CCP (cyclic citrullinated peptide) antibody

 - taking samples of synovial fluid to look for inflammation or infection